Action research. Creative practice. New knowledge.

 Traditional scholarship focusing on The Brautigan Bibliography and Archive includes the following.

-- Barber, John F. 2015.
-Richard Brautigan and So the Wind Won't Blow It All Away.
-Honest Ulsterman.
-Londonderry, Northern Ireland.
-June.
+- Barber, John F. Richard Brautigan and So the Wind Won't Blow It All Away.
+Honest Ulsterman, Londonderry, Northern Ireland, June 2015.

 This essay evolved from my keynote address to the Post-Screen: International Festival of Art, New Media and Cybercultures, University of Lisbon, Lisbon, Portugal, 27-29 November 2014.

 - __.
-2007.
 Richard Gary Brautigan and Trout Fishing in America by Richard Brautigan.
 Encyclopedia of Beat Literature.
-Facts on File.
+Facts on File, 2007, pp. 27-28.

-- Barber, John F. and Dene Grigar.
-2001.
+- Barber, John F. and Dene Grigar, editors.
 New Worlds, New Words: Exploring Pathways for Writing about and in Electronic Environments.
-Cresskill, NJ: Hampton Press.
+Hampton Press, 2001.

 Additionally, The Brautigan Bibliography and Archive has been the subject of eight national and international press articles, including in The New York Times and Independent Herald (Glasgow, Scotland).